Q: Is there a membership wait list?

 A:

-As a general rule, we allow and encourage digital spread-spectrum transmitters only.
+We allow digital spread-spectrum transmitters only.
 (433mHz / 2.4Ghz / 5.8Ghz).

 Q: Are gas/glow powered planes allowed?